NE-/Learning_Notes/Languages/CPP/14_Exception_Handling.md

 try {
   validateIndex(99);
 }
-// This one called since it's a base of std::out_of_range
+// This one is called since it's a base of std::out_of_range
 // Compiler warns about it
 catch(const std::exception& e) {
   cout << "std::exception\n";